kingkururu/sfml_game_template/README.md

 ## SFML Game Template

 This repository provides a foundational template for building 2D games using C++ and SFML.
-It's designed for developers looking to implement essential game features like game loops, asset management, physics, and scene management.
+It's designed for basic game features like game loops, asset management, physics, and scene management.
 Built with Visual Studio Code, this setup should also work in other environments that support Makefile builds.